-Machine learning models are well-known for significant improvements providing in accuracy compared to traditional statistical methods.
+Machine learning models are well-known for providing significant improvements in accuracy compared to traditional statistical methods.
 Complex relationships among precipitation and climate variables along with temperature and wind pace can be evolved which can be hard for conventional numerical forecasting strategies [8].
 Moreover, these methods require careful maintenance and processing of large amounts of data to function effectively.